Provable Compositional Generalization for Object-Centric Learning: Experiment details

 The multi-object sprites dataset used in all experiments was generated using DeepMind's Spriteworld renderer~\citep{spriteworld19}.
 Each image consists of two sprites where the ground-truth latents for each sprite were sampled uniformly in the following intervals: x-position in \([0.1, 0.9]\), y-position in \([0.2, 0.8]\), shape in $\{0, 1\}$ corresponding to $\{\text{triangle}, \text{square}\}$, scale in \([0.09, 0.22]\), and color (HSV) in \([0.05, 0.95]\) where saturation and value are fixed and only hue is sampled.

 All latents were scaled such that their sampling intervals become equivalent to a hypercube \([0, 1]^{2\times5}\) (2 slots with 5 latents each) and then scaled back to their original values before rendering.
-The slot-supported subset $\srestZ$ of the latent space was defined as a slot-wise band around a diagonal strip through this hypercube with thickness $\delta=0.125$ along each latent slot, \ie,
+The slot-supported subset $\srestZ$ of the latent space was defined as a slot-wise band around the diagonal through this hypercube with width $\delta=0.25$ along each latent slot, \ie,

 In this sampling region, sprites would almost entirely overlap for small \( \delta \).
 Therefore, we apply an offset to the x-position latent of slot \( \z_2 \).
 Specifically, we set it to \((x + 0.5)\mod 1\), where \(x\) is the sampled x-position.